 A radiologic technologist that specializes in the use of X-rays to create images of the body is a radiographer.
 Radiographers perform a wide variety of diagnostic X-ray procedures, including examinations of the skeletal system, the chest and abdomen.
 They administer contrast media to visualize the gastrointestinal tract and genitourinary system.
 They also assist the radiologist during more specialized contrast media procedures, such as those used to visualize the spinal cord (myelography) and the joint spaces (arthrography).

-DeKalb Medical’s School of Radiologic Technology offers radiology courses to prepare students to take the national American Registry of Radiologic Technologists (ARRT) exam.
+Emory Decatur Hospital’s School of Radiologic Technology offers radiology courses to prepare students to take the national American Registry of Radiologic Technologists (ARRT) exam.
 Upon completion of the radiology courses and passing the exam, the graduate becomes a registered radiologic technologist (radiographer): R.T.
 (R).
-Students in DeKalb Medical’s radiology courses have access to the latest available knowledge, skills and equipment.
+Students in Emory Decatur Hospital’s radiology courses have access to the latest available knowledge, skills and equipment.
 As part of a hospital team with a reputation for excellence in medical care, our graduates are assets to their profession.

-During the first semester of radiology courses in Atlanta, the student will begin rotating through Magnetic Resonance Imaging (MRI) and Computerized Tomography (CT).
+During the first semester of radiology courses, in addition to rotating through diagnostic imaging areas, the student will begin rotating through Computerized Tomography (CT).
+The student will begin rotating through Magnetic Resonance Imaging (MRI) during their 4th semester of radiology courses.
 The student may select two elective rotations in the specialty areas (excluding Diagnostic Breast Center) during the fifth semester.